KevinJordanENG/assignment_oop_mt24/README.md

 DONE---    2.
 Build patterns (flyweight etc) from notes around DONE---    3.
 Join all state action in GameState DONE---    4.
 Add state checking to all funcs
-5. Enforce methods are called only by appropriate object DONE---    a.
-Change all _ to __ methods
+DONE---    5.
+Enforce methods are called only by appropriate object DONE---    6.
+Make sure all private data can't be mod'ed
-    - Update all public methods to _ that should be
-    - Make context managers for class inits
-6. Make sure all private data can't be mod'ed
 7. Verify error checking throughout
 8. Add type checking to decision()
 9. Document three categories here (type features, patterns, reusable structs)
-10. Make test script more verbose/complete
-11. Add comments as needed to all funcs
+10. Add comments as needed to all funcs
-12. Try to refactor away all `Any`s
+11. Try to refactor away all `Any`s
     - revisit decision to eval on read-in, maybe eval on func exec?
     - repass the NoEvalTokens
-13. Change all TODOs into raise NotImplementedError
+12. Change all TODOs into raise NotImplementedError
-14. Clean CSV data & update with all now present funcs
-15. Remove `bag` if not used
+13. Clean CSV data & update with all now present funcs DONE---    14.
+Remove `bag` if not used
+15. Make test script more verbose/complete
+    - Try to add functionality for full player turns / round change
 16. Test all decision funcs
+17. Surface player methods in `Game`
+18. Rename rounds_server -> state_server